Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Pricing and Hedging of Cross-Currency Basket EPSs

-We first consider the effective wealth of a cross-currency portfolio, that is, its total wealth expressed in the domestic currency.
-For every notional principal $\Np>0$ and weight $w\in [0,1]$, the {\it aggregated effective wealth} $\Vwe$ of a cross-currency portfolio satisfies $\Vwe_0=\Np=\alpha_0\Sd_0+\beta_0\Sfd_0$ and, for every $t\in [0,T]$,
+By the {\it effective wealth} of a cross-currency portfolio we mean its total value expressed in the domestic currency.
+Specifically, for any notional principal $\Np>0$ and weight $w\in [0,1]$, the {\it effective wealth} $\Vwe$ of a cross-currency portfolio satisfies $\Vwe_0=\Np=\alpha_0\Sd_0+\beta_0\Sfd_0$ and, for every $t\in [0,T]$,

 where we denote